snoms/CSGOComps/README.md

 CSGO Comps is a simple app to compare player statistics for two Counter-Strike: Global Offensive players.

+#### Required dependencies
+For some reason I could not incorporate iOS-Charts into my git, so including it both in the Project Folder & Embedded Binaries is required.

 #### Features

 - View and compare one or two CS:GO players